+413 658 7907

 • By Mike Anderson

-• In Mike's Blog, Motivation, Social and Emotional Learning, Student Choice, Teacher Talk, Teaching Strategies
+• In Engaging Academics, Motivation, Social and Emotional Learning, Student Choice, Teacher Talk

 “If I give my students choice, I’m worried they’re going to make bad choices,” I often hear teachers say.
 “They’re just going to choose the easiest option.
 Or, they’re going to choose what their friends choose.”
 There’s no doubt that